Silk trade route

 - III period – The period of simple and complex whipping techniques.

 - IV period – introduction of the knotted pile weaving.
 Both from the technical and artistic standpoints this stage can be considered the pinnacle of the carpet making.

 The mutual exchange of influences through all the different states and areas of Azerbaijan were reflected in carpet making as well.
 Throughout Azerbaijan appeared numerous carpet production centres each featuring its own specific style and school.

-The rise of the carpet art on the territory of Azerbaijan was undoubtedly related to a number of factors, among them the geographical location of this land, at the joint of the East and the West and the borderline between Asia and Europe.
-Here is the historical meeting point between the Islamic and Christian cultures.
+The rise of the carpet art on the territory of Azerbaijan was undoubtedly related to a number of factors.
+Among them the geographical location of this land, at the joint of the East and the West and the borderline between Asia and Europe.
+Namely, it is the historical meeting point between the Islamic and Christian cultures.

 The Seven Schools of Carpet Weaving

 Quba School of carpet weaving

 The Quba School covers up to 35 pattern compositions of the carpets.
 Quba is a historical region hosting a plenitude of various tribes.
 Even now the region is populated by ethnic groups that speak different languages.
 The Quba carpets are remarkable for a wide variety of designs, which may differ even from village to village.
 The ornamental pattern is characterized by geometrical and vegetal motifs, most of them stylized.
 On the face of it, the ornamental pattern in the Quba carpet group may appear to be too mixed and varied.
 However, on closer examination it becomes evident that all ornaments in the composition strictly follow a common design.

 The Shirvan School is particularly famous for its carpets.
 Shirvan is one of the most ancient historical regions of Azerbaijan.
 Carpet making of different types is a widespread craft with both settled and nomadic natives.
 The Shirvan carpets are characterized by an intricate design, which depicts numerous artefacts of everyday life, birds and people.